DeTUR Protocol

 Arnold J. Popky and the DeTUR Protocol

-In 2005, Arnold J. Popky Ph.D. “focused and condensed the last three targets (i.e., treatment goal, triggers, and urge, and future action) into the desensitization of triggers and urge reprocessing (DeTUR) protocol (Bae and Kim, 2012).
+In 2005, Arnold J. Popky Ph.D. “focused and condensed the last three targets (i.e., treatment goal, triggers, and urge, and future action) into the desensitization of triggers and urge reprocessing (DeTUR) protocol (Bae & Kim, 2012).
 Popky’s DeTUR protocol does not target traumatic memories, like the standard EMDR protocol.
 Instead the DeTUR protocol targets, desensitizes, and reprocesses the triggers and urges that evoke addictive compulsive behaviors.
 The DeTUR protocol is an addiction specific protocol whether the addiction is a symptom of trauma or not.

 Similar to exposure therapy, “a hierarchy of triggers is first constructed with the client, and from the lowest urge to the highest, each trigger is desensitized until the urge becomes zero” (Bae, Han, & Kim, 2013).
 The overall goal is to desensitize the triggers to urge while simultaneously empowering clients by installing positive resource goals.
 Basically, DeTUR protocol has a two pronged approach of removing urges and increasing resistance through building self regulation and other resources.

 Popky explains that even within the DeTUR protocol there is room for flexibility.
 He explains there is no one size fits all solutions, and that this protocol must adapt to individual client’s needs, goals, and values.
 Accordingly, the DeTUR protocol, explains Popky, is only “a small part of a complete treatment model.”
-He continues, “the therapist role is that of a case manager, orchestrating any/all resources necessary to aid the patient through recovery to a successful and healthy state of functioning and coping” (2007).
+He continues, “The therapist role is that of a case manager, orchestrating any/all resources necessary to aid the patient through recovery to a successful and healthy state of functioning and coping” (Popky, 2007).

 Five Significant Differences to Popky’s Treatment Approach